apache/qpid-broker-j/jca/README-JBOSS.txt

 queue/HelloQueue

 This destination can be retrieved from JNDI and be used for the consumption or production of messages.
 The desinationAddress property can be customized for your environment.
-Please see the Qpid Java Client documentation for specific configuration options.
+For specific configuration options please see documentation for the Apache Qpid JMS Client for AMQP 0-9-1/0-10.

   <mbean code="org.jboss.resource.deployment.AdminObject"
          name="qpid.jca:name=HelloTopic">